Updated July 12, 2023

 All entities generally prepare five types of financial statements by the generally accepted accounting principles prevailing in the jurisdiction of which the entity is a part.

 1. Balance Sheet

 It indicates the position of the entity’s assets, liabilities, and equity as of the last date of any reporting period.
 It measures the financial position and strength of the entity on a particular date.
 Assets and liabilities are further classified as current and non-current.
-Sometimes the items of assets and liabilities are presented in the order of their liquidity when the accounting standards require the same.
+Sometimes the assets and liabilities items are presented in the order of their liquidity when the accounting standards require the same.